-For people from all walks of life, life insurance serves as a valuable safeguard against unexpected tragedies that can leave loved ones financially struggling for years.
+Life insurance is a valuable safeguard for people from all walks of life against unexpected tragedies that can leave loved ones financially struggling for years, like choking.

-For example, even the healthiest individuals are not immune to the risk of choking.
-In fact, a survey released earlier this year found that about 28 percent of the public has actually witnessed an individual choking.
+Even the healthiest people, for example, are vulnerable to choking.
+In fact, according to a survey conducted earlier this year, approximately 28% of the general public has witnessed someone choking.

-The Red Cross data also found that 42 percent of choking incidents occur at home, while 30 percent take place at restaurants and 11 percent at work.
+According to Red Cross data, 42 percent of choking incidents occur at home, 30 percent in restaurants, and 11 percent at work.

-Given the fairly common nature of this situation, one useful tip to consider is to take a CPR course offered by the Red Cross or some similar organization.
-This will improve one’s chances of being able to save the life of a person who has stopped breathing.
-Learning the Heimlich maneuver is also a basic way to potentially save a life.
+Given the relatively common nature of this situation, one useful suggestion is to enroll in a CPR course offered by the Red Cross or a similar organization.
+This increases one’s chances of saving the life of someone who has stopped breathing.
+Learning the Heimlich maneuver is another simple way to potentially save someone’s life.

-Still, not everyone is lucky enough to be assisted in time by a trained safety professional or other individual.
-Given that reality, life insurance is an important investment to keep in mind – especially for those who are parents of young children or are caring for dependent older relatives.
+Nonetheless, not everyone is fortunate enough to be aided in a timely manner by a trained safety professional or another individual.
+Given that reality, life insurance is an important investment to consider, particularly for parents of young children or those caring for dependent elderly relatives.

-To learn more about preventing choking deaths, read this poster from the American Red Cross.
-March also celebrates National Red Cross month so learn more about how you can celebrate their activities.
+March is also National Red Cross Month, so learn more about how you can participate in their activities.